Corona Virus: Appointments by Phone and Zoom are Available During This Crisis

 Alternatives to Probate

-In some cases, there are alternatives to a full probate of the estate.
-These include Muniment of Title, Affidavit of Heirship, and Small Estate Affidavits.
+Sometimes an alternative to traditional probate is an option.
+These include Muniment of Title, Affidavits of Heirship, and Small Estate Affidavits.

 Contact me to discuss the Probate of an Estate